Ford EcoBoost Engine Lawsuit Investigation

 - A class action lawsuit could help drivers get back money for repairs and loss of their vehicles, as well as force Ford to find a permanent fix for the problem.

-Allegations have surfaced that coolant can leak into the cylinders of the 1.5-, 1.6- and 2.0-liter EcoBoost engines and cause the vehicle to misfire, overheat and even catch fire.
+A lawsuit has been filed against Ford Motor Company over allegations that coolant can leak into the cylinders of the 1.5-, 1.6- and 2.0-liter EcoBoost engines and cause the vehicles to misfire, overheat and even catch fire.

 Affected models include the following: